MARKET LOSS POLICY

 A Market Loss Policy is not meant to be punitive, but protective, for both buyers and sellers.
 It ensures that once a transaction is agreed upon, both parties are held to the same standards of fairness and financial integrity.
 We encourage our customers to ask questions, seek clarification, and proceed with confidence, knowing the policy is in place to create a reliable and stable trading environment.

-For questions about our Market Loss Policy or to discuss a bullion transaction, please contact our team, we're here to help.
+For questions about our Market Loss Policy or to discuss a bullion transaction, please contact our team.
+We are here to help.

-When buying from Rinkor Rare Coins, LLC, once we have issued a Sales Order confirmation number, you have entered a binding contract.
-Due to a fluctuating market, the transaction price is locked-in and may not be cancelled, and any corresponding Market Risk is transferred to you.
+When purchasing from Rinkor Rare Coins, LLC, once a Sales Order confirmation number is issued, you have entered into a legally binding contract.
+Due to the constant fluctuations of the precious metals market, the transaction price is locked in immediately and cannot be canceled, modified, or delayed, and all corresponding Market Risk is transferred to the buyer.

 The following terms have the following meanings in the Market Loss Policy.